aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextension/_index.md

 ```

-Gets and sets the uniquely identifies the Office Add-in instance in the current document.
+the uniquely identifies the Office Add-in instance in the current document.

 **Returns:**
 java.lang.String